priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 25 directories, 24 files
 ```

+---

+### Q: why there's a symmetric token used by kubeadm?

 OK, I already feel I learnt quite a bit.

 Yet, our very first question is still not answered.
 i.e., why there's a symmetric token used by kubeadm?

 I was actually having a chat with the creator of Kubeadm himself, Lucas Käldström (yes, the same person who wrote the above linked thesis).

-What I learnt is - even though it's a symmetric and shared string, the token itself has two parts, where the first part (`token-id`) is supposed to be public and the second part (`token-secret`) is supposed to be private.
+What I learnt is - even though it's a symmetric and shared string, the token itself has two parts, where the first part (`token-id`) is supposed to be treated as public entity and the second part (`token-secret`) to be treated as a private entity.
-And as the name suggests the second private part of the token is supposed to be kept private (obviously.)

 Becuase, Kubeadm tokens are to be used for establishing bidirectional trust between the client (in our case, `joining-node`) and the server (the control-plane, `api-server`).

 - For the client (`joining-node`) to establish trust to the server (the control-plane, `api-server`), we saw the first part (`token-id`) of the token is used (`system:bootstrap:pqrstu` and the matching secret and clusterrolebinding).
 - For the server (the control-plane, `api-server`) to establish trust to the client (`joining-node`), the entire shared token (both `token-id` and `token-secret`) can be used.

-  If you look at the full kubeadm join logs again, one of the early steps you will see is - `attempting to download the KubeletConfiguration from ConfigMap "kubelet-config"`.
+  If you look at the full `kubeadm join ...` logs again, one of the early steps you will see is - `attempting to download the KubeletConfiguration from ConfigMap "kubelet-config"`.

-  This token (stored as the Secret object in the control-plane aka the server side) can be used to sign the ConfigMap ("kubelet-config") and then on the client side (`joining-node`), the received signed ConfigMap can then be authenticated by using the same shared token.
+  This token (stored as the Secret object in the control-plane aka the server side) can be used to sign the ConfigMap ("kubelet-config").

+  And then on the client side (`joining-node`), the received signed ConfigMap can then be authenticated by using the same shared token.

-  The process is explained here briefly - [ConfigMap Signing](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#configmap-signing), but the important part is - `You can verify the JWS (signature) using the HS256 scheme (HMAC-SHA256) with the full token (e.g. 07401b.f395accd246ae52d) as the shared secret.`
+  The process is explained here briefly - [ConfigMap Signing](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#configmap-signing),
+  but the important part is - `You can verify the JWS (signature) using the HS256 scheme (HMAC-SHA256) with the full token (e.g. 07401b.f395accd246ae52d) as the shared secret.`

-So, even though it's a symmetric and a shared token, but it has similarities to the assymetric key pairs with its public and private parts used for separate purposes.
+So, even though it's a symmetric and a shared token, but it has similarities to the assymetric key pairs with its public and private entities used for separate purposes.

-There's also this design proposal called, [bootstrap discovery](https://github.com/kubernetes/design-proposals-archive/blob/main/cluster-lifecycle/bootstrap-discovery.md), which discusses the flow we see in our logs.
+There's also this design proposal called, [bootstrap discovery](https://github.com/kubernetes/design-proposals-archive/blob/main/cluster-lifecycle/bootstrap-discovery.md), which discusses and infact proposed the flow we see in our logs.

-Finally, I will end this post with this diagram which atleast for me, summarises nicely, the process we followed from start to end so far:
+Finally, I will end this post with this diagram which atleast for me, summarises nicely, the entire process we followed from start to end so far:

 ```pgsql